GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

 You can create a service account JSON key with either the Cloud Console or with the `gcloud` command-line tool.

-To use the Cloud Console, do the following:
+To create a service account JSON key with the Cloud Console, do the following:

 1. Go to the [**Create service account key** page](https://console.cloud.google.com/apis/credentials/serviceaccountkey/) in the Cloud Console.